flipt-io/flipt/README.md

 * Native [GRPC](https://grpc.io/) client SDKs to integrate with your applications
 * Simple REST API
 * Modern UI and debug console
-* Support for multiple databases
+* Support for multiple databases (Postgres, MySQL, SQLite)
 * Data import and export to allow storing your flags as code

 ## Values